mike-mcrae/mike-mcrae.github.io/_pages/projects.md

 - **Full Newspaper Archives:** Coverage for articles out of copyright.
 - **Advanced OCR Correction:** Fine-tuned large language models for cleaner text.
 - **Topic and Sentiment Analysis:** Track shifts in media discourse.
-- **Regional Comparisons:** Explore variations by state and political alignment.
+- **Regional Comparisons:** Explore variations by county and political alignment.

 🚀 Stay tuned for updates as this dataset develops! 😊